Trigger Validation

 The full results of each test are also available in the runTrigART/results/runTrigART directory created by the script.

+If a test failed, fix the problem and rerun the relevant test manually or using the --rerun-failed option.
 In case runTrigART.py reports trigger count changes, follow the instructions in the corresponding section below.

 2. Use ctest